 - On-site wheelchairs are NOT available.
 Guests with difficulty walking are strongly encouraged to bring their own wheelchair.

-- Graduates should leave purses, coats, and other belongings with family members.
+- Leave purses, coats, and other belongings with your family members.

-- In advance of the ceremony, graduates should pick a place to meet family and friends once the ceremony is completed.
+- Pick a place to meet your family and friends once the ceremony is completed.

 - Please be respectful of those around you and the fact that this is a formal academic ceremony.
 Beach balls, air horns, and other similar distractions may be confiscated.